codurance/site/services/training/devops-training.md

 * Build, run and publish your own Docker images
 * Deploy containers to a remote server
 * Set up a continuous delivery pipeline
-    * Automate build and deployment as part of your continuous integration process
+    * Automate build and deployment as part of your continuous integration process using Jenkins
     * Establish healthchecks for your services using Nagios
     * Implement a service discovery solution using tools like Consul and Nginx
 * Set up a cluster of Docker daemons using Docker Swarm